MilanDJA/Assignment1/README.md

 ## Step 4: Configure Cloud-Init
 To automate the initial setup tasks, you will create a cloud-init configuration file.
+Cloud-init is a tool used to automate the initialization and configuration of cloud instances during their first boot.
+A cloud-init configuration file, allows users to define settings such as creating a new user, configuring SSH access, installing necessary packages, and disabling root login.
+This helps streamline server setup by automating key configurations.

 ### 4.1 Create the Cloud-Init Configuration File
-Create a new file named `cloud-config.yml` with the following content:
+To get started create a new file named `cloud-config.yml` with the following content:

 ```yaml
 #cloud-config